Fede2782/oneCompleter/README.md

 - ✅️ Google's Circle to Search
 - ✅️ Camera Assistant
 - ✅️ 2024-style bootanimation*¹
+- ✅️ Flagship Edge Lighting effect*²
 - ✅️ Wireless DeX*⁴

-*¹ Currently only A34 and A54 are supported.
+*¹ Currently only A34, A54, A33 and A53 are supported.
+*² Currently only A34 is supported.
 *⁴ Requires a proper kernel and system support.

 ## Configuration